duluca/lemon-mart/README.md

 > This is covered in more detail in [Angular for Enterprise, 2nd Edition](https://expertlysimple.io/angular-for-enterprise-2nd-edition/).

+### Build Configurations

+There are 3 build configurations that maps to authentication modes:

+1. Production:

+Executing `npm run build:prod` or `npx ng build --prod` or `npx ng build --configuration=production` leverages `InMemory` authentication.
+Note that the fake credentials are documented on the Login screen.

+2. Firebase:

+Executing `npx ng build --configuration=firebase` leverages `Firebase` authentication.
+For this to work, you must setup your own Firebase back-end and create a user in the Firebase console.

+3. Lemon-Mart-Server:

+Executing `npx ng build --configuration=lemon-mart-server` leverages `Custom` authentication.
+Note that this is implemented by the example projects Lemon Mart Server, which is detailed below.

 ### Lemon Mart Server

 Lemon Mart Server is an easy to learn and use TypeScript Node.js server using [Minimal MEAN](https://github.com/duluca/minimal-mean) for [Lemon Mart](https://github.com/duluca/lemon-mart).

 In order to run Lemon Mart in a full-stack set up, visit https://github.com/duluca/lemon-mart-server.